DanielleMStevens/Mining_Known_MAMPs/Methods.md

     # -nt 12, number of threads used to run analysis (I have max 16)
     ```

 This tree may take awhlie o build as it is quite large.
-Once it is completed
+Once it is completed, we will build our phylogenetic trees using genera, MAMP epitopes, and immunogenicity outcome data to better understand the evolution of these proteins.